GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fedcm/index.md

 ### Your RPs are third-party

-If you're an identity provider whose RPs are within the [same party](/blog/first-party-sets-sameparty/#first-party-sets-policy) as your IdP, we expect [First-Party Sets](/docs/privacy-sandbox/first-party-sets/) may be a better option.
-First-Party Sets allow related domain names owned and operated by the same entity to declare themselves as belonging to the same first-party.
+If you're an identity provider whose RPs are within the [same party](/blog/first-party-sets-sameparty/#first-party-sets-policy) as your IdP, we expect [Related Website Sets](/docs/privacy-sandbox/related-website-sets/) (formerly called First-Party Sets) may be a better option.
+Related Website Sets allow related domain names owned and operated by the same entity to declare themselves as belonging to the same first-party.
 This allows the same party's third-party cookies to work, even after third-party cookie phase-out.

-First-Party Sets can't always be used.
-However, if your RPs are [SameParty](/blog/first-party-sets-sameparty/#first-party-sets-policy), consider using First-Party Sets.
+Related Website Sets can't always be used.
+However, if your RPs are [SameParty](/blog/first-party-sets-sameparty/#first-party-sets-policy), consider using Related Website Sets.

 ## How will users interact with FedCM? {: #use-cases}